sziafs/be-the-hero/README.md

 - Commit your feature: `git commit -m 'feat: My new feature'`;
 - Push to your branch: `git push -u origin my-feature`.

-Then after merging your pull request you can now delete your local branch.
+After the merge of your pull request is done, you can delete your branch.

 ## :memo: License